DHTMLX/docs-kanban/docs/api/config/js_kanban_rowkey_config.md

 ```

 :::info
 To distribute the cards into rows, you need to specify a **custom key** and set it to the ID of the desired row (in the card data object).
-The **rowKey** property needs to be set to this custom key in the widget config.
+The **rowKey** property needs to be set to this custom key in the widget config
 :::

 ### Example